tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   random.set_seed(2)
   ```

 * The data is loaded into a Pandas DataFrame.
-Note that the index is set to the column containing the date of the time series and the `infer_datetime_format` and `parse_dates` parameters are set to `True`.
+Note that the index is set to the column containing the date of the time series, and the `infer_datetime_format` and `parse_dates` parameters are set to `True`.

   ![Data Prep 1](Images/data-prep-1.png)